Oceanity/haikudos/README.md

 });
 ```

-If you'd like to see how the resulting Haikus look, [my bot tweets them quite often throughout the day](https://twitter.com/oceanibot).
+If you'd like to see how the resulting Haikus look, [my bot tweets them quite often](https://twitter.com/oceanibot).